Income equalisation scheme: During adverse events

 A self-assessed adverse event is an event which materially affects the business of the taxpayer.

 - fire, flood, drought or other natural event or

 Making an adverse event income equalisation scheme deposit

-A deposit is made by completing an adverse event income equalisation deposit form (IR139) giving full details of the adverse event.
-This form is available on request from our 0800 self-service line on 0800 257 773.
-The maximum deposit allowed is calculated on the cost of all livestock sold due to the effect of the adverse event.
+A deposit is made by completing an Adverse event income equalisation deposit (IR139) form giving full details of the adverse event.
+The maximum deposit allowed is the net of income from selling livestock and the cost of the livestock involved.

 The deposit must be received no later than one month after the balance date; no extensions of time are granted.
 This allows a deposit to be deducted from income in the year of the adverse event and reduces taxable income.